gustavomazzoni/history-weather/README.md

 ### Test the API
 #### The Time Machine Call
-It is also possible to request a forecast for an arbitrary date in the past or future:
+It is possible to request a forecast for an arbitrary date in the past or future:
 ```sh
 http://localhost:3000/api/v1/weather/LATITUDE,LONGITUDE,TIME
 ```